proconsule/nspindexer/README.md

 # How To

-Place index.php into your webserver and edit settings to match your config
+Place index.php into your webserver and edit settings section to match your config

 Hope you enjoy it!